The Sony WH1000 XM3 headphones are the upgrade to the Sony WH1000-XM2 headphones.

-For those who fly frequently, Sony has optimized the sound at high altitude, through the addition of unique Atmospheric pressure optimizing.
+For those who fly frequently, Sony has optimized the sound at high altitudes, through the addition of unique Atmospheric pressure optimization.

 With the Sony WH-1000XM3 it’s all about smart technology.
-Sony have done all but done away with buttons and have designed these headphones to be controlled with the fingers instead.
+Sony has done all but done away with buttons and has designed these headphones to be controlled with the fingers instead.

 With the touch sensor control panel, you can remote control your music playback on the connected Bluetooth device or perform other operations using touch operations.

-Panels – Answer calls, changing volume, changing tracks.
+Panels – Answer calls, change volume, change tracks.

-Swipe forward to get the next track and backwards to go to the previous track.
+Swipe forward to get the next track and backward to go to the previous track.

-To fast rewind/rewind: simply swipe backwards hold, and release at the desired playback point.
+To fast rewind/rewind: simply swipe backward hold, and release at the desired playback point.
 Note that it may take some time before rewinding begins.
 Begins.

-The WH-1000XM3 come with built in Amazon Alexa.
+The WH-1000XM3 comes with built-in Amazon Alexa.
 You can also activate google assistant with one long press of the voice panel.